- Location: Lahori Tola, Varanasi, Uttar Pradesh 221001

 A popular culture that is followed to date is that the water taken from River Ganga after exploring the Kashi Vishwanath Temple is used for abhishekam of the Jyotirlinga of Sri Ramanathaswamy in Rameswaram.
 The sand from the temple is brought back to Kashi and offered as an offering to Lord Vishwanath.
 It is considered that the pilgrimage of Kashi and Rameswaram will lead to finishing Moksha and knowledge.

-The holy River Ganga flows nearby the temple increasing the spiritual value of the temple by manifolds.
+The holy River Ganga flows near the temple increasing the spiritual value of the temple by manifolds.
 Kashi Vishwanath Temple plays a significant role in Hindu legend and has been mentioned numerous times in scriptures like Skanda Purana, Shiva Purana, the Upanishads, and the Vedas.

 Kashi Vishwanath Temple complex is quadrangular in shape with numerous small temples and shrines devoted to Lord Dandapani (Karthikeya), Lord Vinayaka, Kalabhairavar, Avimukteshwar, Lord Vishnu, Virupaksha, Virupaksha Gauri, and Lord Shaneeshwara.